Biblical words matter.

 Acts 2:22-38 "Fellow Israelites, listen to this: Jesus of Nazareth was a man accredited by God to you by miracles, wonders and signs.
 And you, with the help of wicked men, put him to death by nailing him to the cross.
 But God raised him from the dead.

-Paul was very concerned with the practice of the Apostle's Kingdom-focused Gospel—the Judaizers were using their laws and traditions to turn believers away from Paul's teaching on salvation by faith.
-They taught a Jewish extraction—a version of salvation that relied on obedience.
-Over the next 20 years, the Mosaic Laws and traditions of the Jews continued to merge with the Gospel of grace, and the Apostles' Gospel was corrupted to the extent that Paul describes it as "no Gospel at all".
+Paul was concerned that the Judaizers were distracting believers from salvation by faith alone, and drawing them back to rituals required under the Law, thus perverting the “Gospel of Christ” (Gal 1:7).
+They taught the same Gospel, but also claimed that Gentiles must submit to certain rites for receiving this grace—a contrived perversion of salvation that relied heavily on obedience to observable rituals.
+Over the next 20 years, these Mosaic Laws and traditions became embedded in their teaching of the Gospel, and changed it to the extent that Paul describes it as "no Gospel at all".
 Are these differences sufficient to label the Apostles' Kingdom message as a corrupt Gospel?
 Yes.
 Does a corrupted version signify a different Gospel?
-This depends on the definition.
-And which Gospel do we follow today?
+If we consider that the sole purpose of the Gospel is salvation, and changing the terms changes how we are saved, then yes, on the issue of salvation, it is a different gospel.
+The more significant question is which Gospel do we preach and follow today?

-Paul's Gospel was significantly different concerning salvation; Paul writes: "For we hold that one is justified by faith apart from works of the law."
-(Romans 3:28)How we are saved becomes the primary inflection point that caused Paul to push back against the Apostles—Paul hammers the issue of faith, and believing in the Gospel as the only means for receiving the Holy Spirit.
-Paul goes further and states that when we are filled by the Holy Spirit, the forgiveness of sins is imputed; it becomes a past-tense action, retrospectively gifted, through the debt paid at the cross.
-Thus, salvation is not a matter of repenting of sin; it's a matter of believing and receiving what has already been done.
+Concerning salvation, Paul's Gospel is theologically opposed to the Apostles; Paul writes: "For we hold that one is justified by faith apart from works of the law."
+(Romans 3:28) How we are saved becomes the inflection point that caused Paul to push back against the Apostles—Paul hammers the point that salvation is believing in the Gospel and receiving the Holy Spirit, period.
+For Paul, receiving the Holy Spirit and baptism are indistinguishable—the same event, not separate observable rituals leading up to salvation.
+Receiving the Holy Spirit does not require the symbolism of water that we see practised today—an issue settled by John the Baptist himself.
+Paul goes further and states that when filled by the Holy Spirit, we ARE forgiven—the forgiveness of sins is automatically imputed; it becomes a past-tense action, retrospectively gifted (Rom 8:29-30).
+Why?
+Because the forgiveness of all sin was settled in Christ at the cross.
+We are positionally crucified with Christ (Gal 2:20) when we receive the Holy Spirit.
+Thus, being saved is not a matter of repenting of sin to initiate salvation; it's a matter of believing and receiving what has already been done, which is the Gospel.

 Gal 1:6-7 I am astonished that you are so quickly deserting the one who called you to live in the grace of Christ and are turning to a different gospel--which is really no gospel at all.
 Evidently, some people are throwing you into confusion and are trying to pervert the gospel of Christ.